-This subsection describes an intraprocedural version of VSA.
+This subsection describes an intraprocedural version of value-set analysis.
 For the time being, we will consider programs that have a single procedure and no indirect jumps.
 To aid in explaining the algorithm, we adopt a C-like notation for program statements.
-We will discuss the following kinds of instructions, where R1 and R2 are two registers of the same size, and c, c_1 , and c_2 are explicit integer constants:
+We will discuss the following kinds of instructions, where R1 and R2 are two registers of the same size, and c, $c_1$ , and $c_2$ are explicit integer constants: